-Creating a Wreath Shape
+Creating the Twine Wreath

 First I started by creating my layered background with cardstock and patterned paper.
 Then I traced a circle with pencil onto the white patterned paper.
 Sometimes a dinner plate works great for this.

 Then I took Adhesive Lines and adhered them all around the circle.
 I cut 3 long pieces of cotton twine.
 These pieces have to be long enough to go all the way around the circle.
 Tie a knot on one end and adhere the knot in the bottom left-hand corner, where the layered flowers will be.
 Then in a random fashion, twist the 3 pieces of twine.
 As you twist, adhere the twine to the Adhesive Lines all the way around the circle.
 The twine wreath makes a unique texture and adds visual interest.

 Then I added the layered flowers and leaves using 3D Foam Squares White Mix and Adhesive Dots Mini.
 The perfect finishing touch to my matted photo was the Creative Photo Corners Ivory.
 Then I adhered the matted photo inside the twine wreath using 3D Foam Squares White Mix.